> CONTENTS

 What to Kill on Sight

-The rhetorical flip
+The rhetorical flip.

-"It's not X. It's Y." sounds decisive.
-It's a cliché.
+"It's not X. It's Y." sounds decisive, it's a cliché.
 Say the thing directly.

-The cascade chain
+The cascade chain.

 Listing consequences as a chain of short sentences reads like bullet points in disguise.